KDL-umass/CausalGPSLC.jl/docs/src/index.md

 Above we can see the Gaussian Process using individual treatment effect estimates to predict the energy consumption (outcome) from the temperature (treatment) for Massachusetts.
 The shaded region is a 90% credible interval from the samples taken by [`predictCounterfactualEffects`](@ref) and processed by [`summarizeEstimates`](@ref) which calculates the credible intervals by computing the 5_th_ and 95_th_ percentiles of the samples.

-The data can be found [here](../example_data/NEEC_sampled.csv).
+The data used in this example can be found [here](../example_data/NEEC_sampled.csv).

 # Types

 ## External Types

-Relevant types for using GPSLC.jl in a high-level way, where inference and prediction are automatically performed are described below.
+External types are those relevant for using `GPSLC.jl` in a high-level way, where inference and prediction are automatically performed.

+### HyperParameters

 ```@docs
 HyperParameters